| |

 The holidays are a time for family, friends, and of course, delicious food!
 If you’re looking for a fun and festive way to celebrate the season, why not throw a holiday cookie swap party?
 Here’s how to plan and host a holiday cookies exchange party that will be your season’s highlight!

-I’ve been hosting one every December for over 30 years, and for me, it is one of the best of the season.
+I’ve been hosting one every December for almost 40 years, and for me, it is one of the best of the season.
 Time to get your guest list ready!

 Here’s why I think planning a holiday cookie exchange party is a good idea: